DamienIrving/climate-analysis/modules/README.md

 These modules contain code that is used across many of my data analysis and visualisation scripts.

-### Rationale
+### Notes

-This is why the modules are split up the way they are:
 * `coordinate_rotation.py` requires a library called `css`, which I can only get via downloading [UV-CDAT](http://uvcdat.llnl.gov/).
-That means I have to run it with `/usr/local/uvcdat/1.3.0/bin/python` instead of `/usr/local/anaconda/bin/python` on vortex.
+That means I have to run it with `/usr/local/uvcdat/1.3.0/bin/python` instead of `/usr/local/anaconda/bin/python`
-Since `coordinate_rotation.py` depends on `netcdf_io.py` and UV-CDAT doesn't play nice with `pandas` and `netCDF4`, I can't use those libraries in `netcdf_io.py`
-* To separate convenience functions that work in both anaconda and uvcdat versus those that only work in anaconda, I've created `convenient_universal.py` and `convenient_anaconda.py`
+* `convenient_universal.py` is named as such because it works with both uvcdat or anaconda